pgarciamartinez/Developing-Data-Products---Week-4/Documentation.md

 ## Background

 Simple app to calculate monthly mortgage payments.

-Instructions for using it:
+## Instructions

 1. Enter the mortgage you want to calculate (please bear in mind that the deposit should not be included in this)
 2. Enter the annual interest to be used